dwjoyce/pythonbook/chapters/Reading files.rst

 Exercises
 ---------

-For these exercises, you will need to copy the text file ``mission.txt`` from the home directory on the Raspberry Pi (``/home/pi/mission.txt``) to the same location as your programs on your USB stick (e.g. ``/home/pi/USB_STICKS/USB Disk``).
+For these exercises, you will need to copy the text file :file:`mission.txt` from the home directory on the Raspberry Pi (:file:`/home/pi/mission.txt`) to the same location as your programs on your USB stick (e.g. :file:`/home/pi/USB_STICKS/USB Disk`).

 #.
-Open and print out the contents of the mission.txt file, converting each line to uppercase (tip: use the ``upper`` function on the line string to achieve this).
+Open and print out the contents of the :file:`mission.txt` file, converting each line to uppercase (tip: use the ``upper`` function on the line string to achieve this).

 #.
-Open and print out the length of each line in the mission.txt file.
+Open and print out the length of each line in the :file:`mission.txt` file.

 #.
-Open and step through each line of the mission.txt file.
+Open and step through each line of the :file:`mission.txt` file.
 Once done, print out the average word length - you will need to keep a running total of all the word lengths, plus how many words there were in order to print out the average.

 Things to remember
 ------------------